AzizUtku/AppsMaddle-SDK-Example/README.md

 ```java
 AppsMaddle.init(this, YOUR_API_KEY, YOUR_APP_KEY);
 ```
+Initializing is enough to get analytics from your app.

 ### Get your configs
 #### You can download your customized Config class from AppsMaddle dashboard.